-The warm crystal clear waters, and large reefs make Cancun Snorkeling some of the best in the world.
-Snorkeling involves swimming at the surface of the water, while you are wearing Am eye mask, snorkel to allow you to breathe and fins for ease of swimming.
-A life jacket and wetsuit may also be worn, for safety and warmth.
-Snorkeling allows you to observe the vast sea life that lives in the reefs just off shores.
+The warm crystal clear waters and large reefs make Cancun snorkeling some of the best in the world.
+Snorkeling involves swimming along the surface of the water, while wearing goggles (eye mask), snorkel to allow you to breathe and fins for ease of swimming.
+A life jacket and wet suit may also be worn, for safety and warmth.
+By swimming near the surface of reefs, you are able to observe the vast sea life that lives in the water just off shores of Mexico, without the need for all the equipment and certification of scuba diving.
 You will be able to observe many types fish, sea urchins, starfish, and maybe even turtles, jellyfish and sting rays!
 Some of the best locations for snorkeling in Cancun and the surrounding areas include:

-Another popular reef that houses the Cave of the Sleeping Sharks.
-Although it is rare to see the sharks nowadays, as the large amount of visitors have scared them off, there is still a vast amount of other sea life to witness.
+- El Gerrafon National Park - Another popular reef that houses the Cave of the Sleeping Sharks.
+Although it is rare to see the sharks nowadays, as the large amount of visitors have scared them off, there is still a vast amount of other sea life to observe.

 - Great Mesoamerican Reef - Located in Puerto Morales about 10 minutes from Cancun, great snorkeling can be performed due to the close proximity of the reef to the shore as well as the size of the reef (about 15 km long).
 For as little as $20 per person, you will be taken out to the reef on a fishing boat, and led around the reef by a guide for about 2 hours of snorkeling.
 The guide will snorkel with you and show you where all the sea life hides, as well as point out things that you would likely miss.